pyodide/pyodide/docs/development/new-packages.md

 #### Notes

-- the resulting package wheels have a file name of the form `*-cp310-cp310-emscripten_3_1_14_wasm32.whl` and are compatible only for a given Python and Emscripten version.
-In the Pyodide distribution Python and Emscripten are updated simultaneously.
+- the resulting package wheels have a file name of the form `*-cp310-cp310-emscripten_3_1_14_wasm32.whl` and are compatible only for a given Python and Emscripten versions.
+In the Pyodide distribution, Python and Emscripten are updated simultaneously.
 - PyPi for now does not support wasm32 wheels so you will not be able to upload them there.

 ## Building a Python package (in tree)